nkemdilimjulie/Product-Review-code/README.md

 7. So, if you register as a marketer **`(see no. 6 above)`**, you shall be directed to **`Marketers`** page.
 Here you shall be able to enter your company's name and link.
 But remember to select the phone you want to advertise.

+## 📱 Available Pages / Components
+Home – General info and call to action

+Login/Register – Auth flow

+ReviewForm – Add a new review

+ReviewList – Browse all reviews

+EditReview – Edit or delete existing reviews

+Marketers – Add marketers and link them to products

+Navigation – Buttons for Logout, SubmitReview, MarketList, ReviewList, etc.

 # Dockerize my Frontend: